it-sd/sqc-project-skukuk1/docs/design.md

 The Butterfly Interest List Design
 =============
-This page will include the original and new designs I implemented, along with pictures and explanations.
+This page will include my project's style choices as well as the original and new designs I implemented, along with pictures and explanations.

 Original Designs
 -------------